shivamGupta730/BridgeLabz-Training/README.md

 🧾 Implemented calculator program using switch-case.

 📈 Practiced programs on factors, greatest factor, power of a number, multiplication tables, and odd-even numbers.

+###📅 23 December 2025 – Work Summary

+📘 Practiced C# arrays (1D and 2D) with hands-on problems.

+🔢 Solved array programs for positive/negative/zero and even–odd checks.

+📊 Implemented multiplication tables, mean height, and sum of elements using arrays.

+🧠 Practiced FizzBuzz and factor-finding programs with arrays.

+🧱 Worked with 2D arrays and copied 2D array into 1D array using nested loops.